rayzh0v0/rayzh0v0.github.io/README.md

 ## About me

-I'm currently a master student at the College of Computer, Northwest Polytechnical University, Xi'an, Shannxi.
-I obtained my bachelor's degree from Harbin University of Science and Technology at 2023.
+I'm currently a master student at the College of Computer, Northwestern Polytechnical University, Xi'an, Shannxi.
+I obtained my bachelor's degree from Harbin University of Science and Technology, Harbin, Heilongjiang, at 2023.

 ## Research Interest